dev-nu11/Boten-Anna/README.md

 Plugin System
 ---
 #### Differences between Plug-in and Features:
-* Features: All come - all serve (example: bad word matching, url matching, ...)
+* Features: All come - all serve (example: url matching, funny words responses ...)
 * Plug-ins: First come - first serve (example: commands like !link or !links)

 The plugin system checks all **feature plugins** which match and concatenates them for the response.
 If you write some feature based-plugin register it with: